Discussion –

 Several tools and techniques can aid in the effective management of project constraints:

-8. Project Management Software: Tools like Microsoft Project, Asana, or Trello can help manage project constraints in real-time within a project management system.
+Project Management Software: Tools like Microsoft Project, Asana, or Trello can help manage project constraints in real-time.

 While constraints are often viewed as limitations, skilled project managers can turn constraints into opportunities: